-Revenues, expenses and assets are recognised net of the amount of goods and services tax (GST), except where the amount of GST incurred is not recoverable from the Australian Taxation Office.
+Revenues, expenses and assets are recognised net of the amount of GST, except where the amount of GST incurred is not recoverable from the Australian Taxation Office.
 In these circumstances, the GST is recognised as part of the cost of acquisition of the asset or as part of an item of the expense.
 Receivables and payables in the Statement of Financial Position are shown inclusive of GST.